Travelling is like getting pregnant. Only a lot more fun, and you feel thinner.

 Tip: Train Travel Is Impossible To Book.

-- We spent seven weeks backpacking around India, and I never got ill.
+We spent seven weeks backpacking around India, and I never got ill.
 Not once.
+I was a bit disappointed to tell you the truth.
+I was counting on losing a few pounds.

-- We only ever ate where there were lots of locals.
-Our favourite restaurant of all time (which is in Alleppey) still holds the title for the tastiest, friendliest and cleanest restaurant I have ever eaten at.
+We only ever ate where there were lots of locals.
+Our favourite restaurant of all time (which was in Alleppey) still holds the title for the tastiest, friendliest and cleanest restaurant I have ever eaten at.

-- Neither I nor my daughter ever felt threatened – true, we were travelling as a family with my husband and son but even so, there were times when we went off on our own and I never felt unsafe.
+My daughter nor I ever felt threatened – true, we were travelling as a family with my husband and son but even so, there were times when we went off on our own and I never felt unsafe.

 Travel Tips Thailand